How to Become a Fishing Guide?

 Don’t do it

 Your first thought could be to have the tendency to buy cheaper equipment, some do.
 Most of them are not guiding any longer, or end up spending more in the long run.
-But I will advise you as the expert, avoid buying stuff you wouldn’t use yourself and for good reasons.
-Probably 80% of your customers will be inexperienced anglers, and such folks tend to wear-out equipment faster.
+But I will advise you as the expert, to avoid buying stuff you wouldn’t use yourself, and for good reasons.
+Probably 80% of your customers will be inexperienced anglers, and such folks tend to wear out equipment faster.